12 Best Dumbbell Oblique Exercises for a Stronger Core

 4. Core Integration

-Remember that the obliques are part of your overall core musculature, so it’s important to do exercises that work the entire core, including the rectus abdominis and transverse abdominis.
+Remember that the obliques are part of your overall core musculature, so doing exercises that work the entire core, including the rectus abdominis and transverse abdominis, is important.

 Boost your workouts with exercises like planks, backward crunches, and stability ball rolls to work out your whole body and keep you balanced.